WachterJud/qaul.net/README.md

 qaul.net aims to solve this issue by creating decentralised circuits between devices directly.
-Additionally, it's routing approach takes into account that connections are imperfect, and that a stable link between two devices might not be impossible.
+Additionally, it's routing approach takes into account that connections are imperfect, and that a stable link between two devices might not be possible.
 For this scenario the network caches undelivered messages, carrying them towards their destination until the recipient comes back online.

-Routing in a qaul network is based on public keys, creating a large enough address space for big communities.
+Routing in a qaul network is done via a users public keys, creating a 32 byte large address space.
 Connecting devices together happens via channel-specific drivers.
-When creating a circuit, roaming between various connection modes is common.
+When creating a circuit, roaming between different connection modes is common.

 To learn more about the technical side of qaul.net, check out the [contributor manual].